-The asset location plan search included in Appendix C confirms there are public surface water sewers in the adjacent roads to the north and west of the Site.
+The asset location plan search included in Appendix C confirms there are public surface water sewers adjacent to the Site (within the wider Site blue boundary).
 Due to the short distance to nearby sewers discharging surface water runoff to the sewer is considered feasible and is proposed.